 I did my usual morning routine, putting the TV and the coffee on while I shaved and took a shower.
 Being that I had extra time, I decided to make myself some eggs, toast and watch the news.
 There is something to be said for waking up early, it’s nice not having to rush and relax a bit which is something that I can’t do often.

 With my raincoat and umbrella in hand out I went out into the pouring rain.
-I already knew by listening to the news that some of the subway lines that I take were suspended due to flooding so I had to take the bus, not taxis for me.
+I already knew by listening to the news that some of the subway lines that I take were suspended due to flooding so I had to take the bus, no taxis for me too expensive for my blood.
 It was going to be a long commute for sure.
-I live on the upper eastside of New York City and I had to go down to 14th St.
+I live on the upper east side of New York City and I had to go down to 14th St.